ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 Once you have the code correct, try testing both using interactive testing as well as by running `pytest`.

-# Step 7: Submit your partially completed work to Gradescope

-You are by no means finished with this lab.
-But, we want to encourage you to make a submission to Gradescope now anyway.
-Here is why:

-1. It provides a backup copy of your work in case something goes wrong with your computer or your CSIL account.

-2. It provides a staging ground for you to move your file between your laptop and CSIL.

-3. You also will be able to see some progress towards completion of the lab&mdash;
-    partial credit for completion of this step.

-Navigate to the lab03 submission page, and upload your `lab03.py` file.

-Once you've submitted and you see that you have partial points, you are ready to continue with the rest of the lab.

-# Step 8: Read these instructions about how the rest of the lab will work
+# Step 7: Read these instructions about how the rest of the lab will work

 In each of the steps that remain, you will add an additional function definition, and some test cases.